garrandall/popular-music-data/tracks/breathe-blu-cantrell-sean-paul.md

 You say you love, say you love me
-But you’re never there for me, yeah, mmm...hm...
+But you’re never there for me, yeah, mmm...hm
-You’ll be crying, slowly dying
+You 'll be crying, slowly dying
 When I decide to leave, oh, oh

 All we do is make up
 Then break up
-Why don’t we wake up
+Why don 't we wake up
 And see

 When love hurts
-It won’t work
+It won 't work
 Maybe we need some time alone
 We need to let it breathe